SilentGlasses/linux_start/docs/setup/python.md

 !!! important
     Your system might still have a default Python installed (accessible via `python` or an older `python3`).
 Using `python3` after installing with Homebrew ensures you're using the Homebrew-managed version.

-## Step 3: Creating and Using a Virtual Environment
+## Creating and Using a Virtual Environment

 Now that you have Python installed, let's create an isolated environment for a project.